-Although rights of way have existed in one form or another, for example as drove roads, for many centuries, the story of the Society may be traced back to 1845.
-At that time landowners in Scotland were becoming increasingly jealous of their possessions and ordinary folk were being prevented from walking in the countryside.
+Although rights of way have existed in one form or another for many centuries, for example as drove roads, the story of the Society may be traced back to 1845.
+At that time landowners in Scotland were becoming increasingly jealous of their property and ordinary folk were being prevented from walking in the countryside.
 The citizens of Edinburgh, angry at these restrictions, called on their Lord Provost, Adam Black, to convene a public meeting at which a motion was passed which in effect called for a right of access to the countryside.

 Forty years later the Association, by then renamed the Scottish Rights of Way and Recreation Society, became involved in another famous legal battle.
 A party from the Society led by Walter Smith set out on an expedition through the Mounth and Cairngorm glens to signpost rights of way.
 In Glen Doll it was intercepted by the keepers of the landowner, Duncan Macpherson, and the subsequent lawsuit was only finally settled in the House of Lords.
 The ruling confirmed the status of Jock's Road as a right of way, but it left both the Society and Macpherson virtually bankrupt, such was the cost of litigation.

 At that time the Society had three MPs among its directors and, dismayed by the cost of the Jock's Road case, they advocated a much simpler and less expensive procedure for the settlement of rights of way disputes as part of the Scotland Local Government Bill of 1894.
 Unfortunately, this was unsuccessful and the cost and complexity of rights of way litigation has remained since then as a major obstacle to the resolution of disputes.
 However, the subsequent Local Government (Scotland) Act 1894 did make local authorities responsible for rights of way matters, and the Society's role was consequently diminished.